-With summer just around the corner, many students and young professionals are ready to book that dream vacation, pack their bags and explore the far corners of the globe.
+Does the start of winter make you want to plan that dream vacation, pack your bags and explore the far corners of the globe?

 But those big trips can come with a high price tag.
-If you’re on a tight budget, can you still get to your dream destination and experience all it has to offer?
+Whether you're a student, a young professional or on a fixed income, if you’re on a tight budget, can you still get to your dream destination and experience all it has to offer?

 Although ”Canada’s Adventure Couple,” Dave Bouskill and Deb Corbeil have been travelling the world for more than a decade and sharing their experiences at The Planet D, the pair still seek out the best bang for their buck wherever they go.
 “We’re budget travellers, just because that’s what we can afford, so we’re always looking for the best ways to stretch our money.
 We find that anyone can really do adventure travel,” says Corbeil.

 Experiencing the trip of a lifetime on a budget is achievable, say experts.
 But to do it successfully, there are a few key tips to keep in mind:

 Flights can be one of the largest expenses for backpackers and younger travellers.
 Bouskill and Corbeil recommend using rewards credit cards as a great way to help pay for your plane tickets.
 Bouskill also says travel agents can sometimes offer a better deal than you’d get booking your flight online.